VCB Is Going Virtual!

 When you make a donation to VISIONS (any amount is greatly appreciated), you not only fund this Summer's Virtual VCB sessions, but you help support future virtual programs as COVID-19 continues preventing agencies (like VISIONS) from offering in-person instruction.

-VISIONS spends 89¢ of every dollar donated on free programs (like this one), and services enjoyed by over 7,000 individuals annually!
+VISIONS spends 89¢ of every dollar donated on free programs (like this one), and services enjoyed by nearly 7,000 individuals annually!